ewewukek/mc-musketmod/README.md

 Durability: 150

 Fires slower bullets.
 Can be used from both hands.\
-Only pistol in main hand is loaded.
+When dual wielding, only the pistol in main hand is loaded.
 To load second, swap pistols in hands.

 #### Paper cartridge (ammunition)
 ![](doc/cartridge_recipe.png?raw=true)